 The Women’s Recovery Center at Magee-Womens UPMC Hamot is similar to the Pregnancy Recovery Center.
 This outpatient program helps both pregnant women and women with children who have substance use disorders access prenatal care, medication-assisted treatment, and counseling to help stay on track.

-UPMC’s General Internal Medicine Center of Opioid Recovery is located at UPMC Montefiore, where patients are also able to establish a relationship with a primary care doctor
+UPMC’s General Internal Medicine Recovery Engagement Program is located at UPMC Mercy, where patients are also able to establish a relationship with a primary care doctor.

 About Government Advocacy